 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them gently, covered, in the microwave at 50% power.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them covered in the microwave at 50% power.
+I don't recommend freezing the leftovers.

 More Curry Recipes